 The EWHS PSO and the Princeton Review offer the full-length SAT and ACT practice exams several times a year.
 Although all students are welcome to take the practice tests – students would be best served to take the practice test in their Sophomore year or early in their Junior year.
 These tests are an opportunity for students to gain experience taking the test, determine which test they may perform best on, and discover their strengths and weaknesses.
 The SAT and ACT are an important part of your student’s college application, the practice tests can be a helpful tool in improving their performance on these tests.
 It is recommended that students take both practice tests to help determine which test they should concentrate their effort on.
 Although the tests are fairly similar, differences in time per question, amount and difficulty of math, and overall comfort with the test can influence students’ results.
 Taking both tests allows students to compare their experience and decide which test is best for them.
 All students, regardless of grade, are welcome to take any of the tests offered.

 We will be offering two practice tests over the course of the year – the full-length SAT and ACT.

 - SAT – The SAT was recently revised.
 In March 2016, the old SAT was replaced and the practice test your student takes will be the new revised test.
 The new SAT is very similar to the ACT but does contain more math.
 Sections include: Evidence-based reading/writing, and math (sections with and without calculators).

 - ACT – The ACT includes sections on English, math, reading, and science.

-*The essay is optional but it is recommended that all students TAKE THE ESSAY portion of the test.
+*The essay is no longer offered on the practice tests.
+It is recommended that all students TAKE THE ESSAY portion of the test on the official exam.
 Choosing to not complete the essay portion could limit your options when applying to colleges.
 If the college of your choice requires the essay, you will need to sit for the entire exam again – the essay cannot be taken on its own.
 The essay portion does not factor into your composite score.